Transport in Belgium

 Transport in Belgium is facilitated with well-developed road, air, rail and water networks.
 The rail network has 2950 km of electrified tracks.
 There are 118414 km of roads, among which there are 1747 km of motorways, 13892 km of main roads and 102775 km of other paved roads.
 There is also a well-developed urban rail network in Brussels, Antwerp, Ghent and Charleroi.
-The ports of Antwerp and Bruges-Zeebrugge are two of the biggest seaports in Europe.
-Brussels Airport is Belgium's biggest airport.
+The ports of Antwerp and Zeebrugge are two of the biggest seaports in Europe.
+Brussels Airport is Belgium its biggest airport.